UND is actively monitoring the coronavirus pandemic, also known as COVID-19. Learn more about UND's Smart Restart plan at blogs.UND.edu/coronavirus.

 Absolutely!
 We’ve focused on virtual care in the past, but we can do more.
 Dr. Wynne invites all faculty to design curricula for all students that helps better prepare them for these public health threats.

 The concern is that, as in the 1918 Influenza pandemic, COVID may return in the fall and winter.
 Dr. Wynne anticipates recurrent waves where we go from lessening to much more aggressive physical distancing as we are today.
 This could last for the next year or two.
 So while there may be more interaction when we return, there may not be handshakes.
-People may be wearing masks.
+People will be required to wear masks when interacting with others.
 Students may sit in classrooms six feet apart, or remain online except some clinical, lab and simulation experiences.
 Those experiences are tough to develop online alternatives that are as good.
 So it may be some online and some in person.

 This is one of the most difficult questions to answer at this point.
 The decision up until now has been between Dr. Wynne, on behalf of UND and the School, and the major health systems that we work with.
 They told us for safety reasons that they didn’t want to have our trainees in their environment at this time.